 - If you are a student, college or school running clubs can be very common.
 Some colleges have competitive running clubs, but they also have more casual running clubs focused on community and fellowship.
 In addition to staying in shape, it is a great way to meet people.

-Regardless of how you plan to start running, and what your goals are, we know one thing: You won’t regret taking up running as a hobby.
+No matter how you plan to start running, and what your goals are, we know one thing: You won’t regret taking up running as a hobby.
 It can be a lifelong endeavor for many, and is quite possibly the most efficient single workout activity you can do.
 Furthermore, it is easy to do anywhere — no gym, bike, or expensive gear needed.
 Whatever your goals are, our wish is that you meet every single one of them!